gregmannuk/dbmm_list_clarifications/Clarifiactions/Book 4/Book 4.md

 Where upgrades do not mention the origin then the origin remains unchanged.

 A [T] general may be either feudal or a prince of the church.
-If the latter it does not trigger the Fe6dual troops minima.
+If the latter it does not trigger the Feudal troops minima.

 ## List 15 – Qara-Khitan